Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Background

-The above protocols dealing with multiplications work well for integer representations, but will cause errors with fixed-point representations.
-A truncation protocol (right-shift the results by \textsf{fp} bits) must follow the multiplication to correct the fixed-point precision in 3-party MPC.
-We refer the readers to ABY3 \cite{mohassel2018aby3} for more details on the 3-party truncation protocol, to prior work \cite{mohassel2018aby3,furukawa2017high} for details of the malicious variant of $\Pi_{\textsf{MatMul}}$, and to \autoref{sec:MPCbasic} for other basic operations.
+The above multiplication protocols work well for integer representations, but will cause errors with fixed-point representations.
+A truncation protocol (right-shift the results by \textsf{fp} bits) must follow after a multiplication to correct the fixed-point precision in 3-party MPC.
+We refer the readers to ABY3 \cite{mohassel2018aby3} for more details on the 3-party truncation protocol, to prior work \cite{mohassel2018aby3,furukawa2017high} for the malicious variant of $\Pi_{\textsf{MatMul}}$, and to \autoref{sec:MPCbasic} for other basic operations.